Our Methodology In 2026

 About Execution Speed

-Our colleague Ross Collins performed extensive execution speed testing to determine the execution speed quality of market orders and limit orders.
-The methodology and test result can be found on our execution speed test results page.
+Ross Collins performed extensive execution speed testing using ExTest_ForExpat and a custom Broker Latency Tester EA to determine the execution speed quality of market orders and limit orders.
+The methodology and test results can be found on our execution speed test results page.
 These tests were done over two weeks to help negate abnormalities and give better confidence in tested results.
-Execution speed can be important where slippage is a major concern
+Execution speed can be important where slippage is a major concern.

 Execution testing is used for relative comparison between brokers rather than to guarantee performance at all times.